steveseguin/my_first_attempt_at_a_neural_network/README.md

 - Weight clipping mechanism (0 to 1)
 - "Best response" tracking system (similar to simulated annealing)

+### OpenCL Experiments
+The repository also includes `opencl.py`, representing attempts to accelerate neural network computations using OpenCL.
+While I successfully implemented basic OpenCL operations, creating a fully functional neural network proved challenging.
+I even reached out to Khronos Group developers (OpenCL maintainers), but the communication gap between machine learning goals and low-level GPU computing proved difficult to bridge.

+These OpenCL experiments were eventually made redundant by TensorFlow's CUDA support.
+While OpenCL showed promise, CUDA's dominance in the ML space and better developer support made it the clear winner for neural network acceleration.

 ## Modern AI Perspective

 Looking back at this code from a modern perspective reveals some fascinating insights.
 The implementation, while naive, shows interesting intuitions about neural network optimization that parallel more sophisticated approaches: